 …

-A STA sending a Beacon frame shall set the Beacon frame’s timestamp so that it equals the value of the STA’s TSF timer at the time that the data symbol containing the first bit of the timestamp is transmitted to the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM [e.g., antenna].
+A non-DMG STA sending a Beacon, Timing Advertisement or Probe Response frame shall set the frame’s Timestamp field so that it equals the value of the STA’s TSF timer at the time that the data symbol containing the first bit of the Timestamp field appears on the WM.

-A STA sending a DMG Beacon or an Announce frame shall set the frame’s Timestamp field to equal the value of the STA’s TSF timer at the time that the transmission of the data symbol containing the first bit of the MPDU is started on the WM (which can be derived from the PHY-TXHEADEREND.indication primitive), including any transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.
+A DMG STA sending a DMG Beacon, Announce, Timing Advertisement or Probe Response frame shall set the frame’s Timestamp field so that it equals the value of the STA’s TSF timer at the time that the data symbol containing the first bit of the MPDU that includes the Timestamp field appears on the WM.

+NOTE –To ensure that the value of the Timestamp filed matches the TSF value at the correct time, implementatains need to compensate for delays along the transmit path, such as delays through local PHY from the MAC-PHY interface to interace with the WM.

 CID 2098